Infant girl killed by family dog, police say

 SAN MARCOS, TEXAS - Police are investigating after they say a 2-month-old San Marcos girl was killed by her family's dog Tuesday.

-The father of the child told police he fell asleep when the girl was napping in an infant bouncer, and woke around 20 minutes later to find the girl unresponsive and cold to the touch.
+The father of the child, who SMPD said is in his 30s, told police he fell asleep when the girl was napping in an infant bouncer on the couch next to him, and woke around 20 minutes later to find the girl unresponsive and cold to the touch on the floor.

+SMPD Commander Kelly Earnest said 911 dispatchers coached the father through CPR over the phone.

+According to SMPD the bites to the girl were concentrated in her abdomen area.

 SMPD added the German shepherd was submissive when approached by investigators and will be impounded for at least 10 days, after which authorities will determine if it will be euthanized.
 The dog had been with the family for more than eight years.

+Earnest said it's too early to tell if there will be any further charges in the case, and said it is an open investigation.

+"It's really difficult to determine that at this time, it's still very new, we don't have results back from the Travis county medical examiner so its hard to make that determination at this point," said Earnest.
+"We're looking at this as an accidental death, but of course anything is possible until the investigation is completed."

-Police said this is an active investigation, and are waiting for autopsy results from the Travis County Medical Examiner’s Office in Austin.
+Police said are waiting for autopsy results from the Travis County Medical Examiner’s Office in Austin.
+Earnest said it is routine for authorities to conduct an autopsy when a child dies to make sure they have all the information when investigating.

+"In the case of a young child absolutely, we want to make sure we don't miss anything," said Earnest.

+Child Protective Services is investigating.
+Earnest said there aren't any other children in the home, but says CPS investigates anytime there's a death of a child.

 This is a developing story.
 Please check back to KVUE.com for updates.